 But how suitable are these new developments for everyday use?
 For training purposes, such as in flight simulators, haptic technologies are already mature and helpful, says consumer researcher Margot Racat.
 In their opinion, however, they have not yet been sufficiently tested for the consumer market.

 Especially with the sense of touch you have to be careful how you stimulate it with a technology.
 It is the most intimate contact possibility of a person, and the sense of touch is quickly overwhelmed.
-A great many materials could not be felt with mid-air technology, which can lead to confusion.
+A great many materials might not be felt with mid-air technology, which can lead to confusion.

-Racat is talking here in particular about the younger generation, who only know some products from the online shop: “Subsequent generations will not have any experience with the originals when they touch them virtually.”
+Racat is talking here in particular regarding the younger generation, who only know some products from the online shop: “Subsequent generations will not have any experience with the originals when they touch them virtually.”

 She considers mid-air haptics to be useful in combination with holograms: if a three-dimensional image is projected into the physical world via a smartwatch or augmented reality glasses, it would feel normal to be able to touch it.
 “But we’re still a long way from that,” says Racat.